New Order (Nazism)

-The term New Order (Neuordnung) of Europe refers to various political and social concepts Nazi Germany sought to impose on German-occupied Europe and beyond.
+The term New Order (Neuordnung) refers to the political and social concepts Nazi Germany sought to impose on German-occupied Europe and beyond.

-Planning for the Neuordnung commenced prior to World War II, but Adolf Hitler first proclaimed a "European New Order" in a speech on 30 January 1941.
+Planning for the Neuordnung began before World War II, but Adolf Hitler first proclaimed a "European New Order" in a speech on 30 January 1941.

-Among other things, the New Order followed an emergent Nazi vision for a pan-German racial state structured to the benefit of a perceived Aryan-Nordic master race, and drafted plans for German colonization into Central and Eastern Europe alongside the continued Holocaust of Jews, Romani people, and other ethnicities deemed "unworthy of life".
-These plans intersected with the proposed extermination, expulsion or enslavement of most of the Slavic Peoples (especially Poles and Russians) and other groups deemed "racially inferior" called Untermenschen.
-Nazi Germany's aggressive desire for territorial expansion (Lebensraum) ranks as a major cause of World War II.
+The New Order embodied the Nazi vision of a pan-German racial state structured to benefit an alleged Aryan-Nordic master race.
+It outlined the German colonization of Central and Eastern Europe, alongside the Holocaust against Jews and wider destruction of Romani people and others deemed "unworthy of life".
+The plan also entailed the extermination, expulsion, or enslavement of most Slavic peoples and others classified as Untermenschen (subhumans).
+Nazi Germany's aggressive pursuit of this territorial expansion (Lebensraum) was a primary cause of World War II.

-There remains historical contention on the ultimate scope involved with the New Order: it may have exclusively been a continental project limited to the scope of Europe, or a broader roadmap for an eventual German-centric world government.
+Historians debate the ultimate scope of the New Order: whether it was exclusively a continental project limited to Europe, or a roadmap for an eventual Germanocentric world government.

 Origin of the term

-The term Neuordnung is an abbreviation of die Neuordnung Europas ("the New Order of Europe"), (Note: Not to be confused with the neo-fascist alliance New European Order, founded in 1951 as an alleged "Black International".) used by the Nazi establishment to broadly refer to a planned "reorganization" of the geopolitical landscape.
+The term Neuordnung—an abbreviation of die Neuordnung Europas ("the New Order of Europe") (Note: Not to be confused with the neo-fascist alliance New European Order, founded in 1951 as an alleged "Black International".)—was used by the Nazi establishment to denote a planned reorganization of the geopolitical landscape.

-The Nazi government claimed to pursue Neuordnung as a means of rearranging territory for the common benefit of a new, economically integrated Europe (excluding the "Asiatic" Soviet Union).
-Nazi racial views regarded the "Judeo-Bolshevist" Soviet state as a criminal institution in need of destruction and a barbaric place so culturally devoid of "European" character as to make its existence intolerable to the Third Reich.
+The Nazi government claimed Neuordnung aimed to rearrange territory for the benefit of an economically integrated Europe, deliberately excluding the Soviet Union.
+Nazi ideology characterized the "Judeo-Bolshevist" Soviet state as a criminal, so called "Asiatic" institution slated for destruction, viewing it as culturally devoid of Germanic-European character and intolerable to the Third Reich.

-The central objective of Neuordnung was to assure absolute continental hegemony for Nazi Germany following the war.
-This was to be realised foremost through the direct expansion of Germany, and supplemented by the political and economic subjugation of the rest of Europe.

-Its use in Nazi propaganda found the phrase resonance within Western media.
-In English-language academic circles especially, it increasingly grew to more broadly refer to the civic policies and war aims of the Third Reich, making it synonymous with the term "Co-Prosperity Sphere" utilised by the Empire of Japan in reference to their planned imperial domain.
+The phrase gained resonance in Western media through Nazi propaganda.
+In English-language academia, it refers to the civic policies and war aims of the Third Reich, drawing parallels to Imperial Japan's "Greater East Asia Co-Prosperity Sphere".

 Ideological background

 Nazi bio-politics

 The Nazis implemented a strict racial hierarchy founded upon pseudo-scientific beliefs and practices.
-At its top was the "master race" composed of the purest stock of the Aryan race; the Nazis iconised the Nordic race as its strongest manifestation, followed by other "inferior" races.
-The Nazis believed that Western civilization was predominantly created and maintained by Nordic civilizations, making the "Nordic" peoples accordingly racially superior.
-The Nazis believed this qualititative superiority entitled them to dominate the world, a concept known as Nordicism.
+At its apex was the "master race", composed of the purest stock of the Aryan race.
+The Nazis idealized the Nordic race as its strongest manifestation, relegating all other racial types to an "inferior" status.
+Believing that Nordic peoples predominantly created and maintained Western civilization, the Nazis claimed this qualitative superiority entitled them to global domination—a concept known as Nordicism.